tgh-apil/Reusable-N95-Respirator/README.md

 ## Funding
 ### Ontario Together initiative to help fight COVID-19,
-  12 noon, 9 April 2020
+  deadline: 12 noon, 9 April 2020
   margaret.kinyanjui@uhnresearch.ca with internal template and actual application
 ### UHN AMO Due 4pm, 9 April 2020
-  Not preferred until workable solution is made (i.e. ready for scaled up production) The proposal and budget submitted as PDF and emailed  to Richard Getty (richard.getty@uhn.ca) by 4:00pm April 9, 2020.
+  Not preferred until workable solution is made (i.e. ready for scaled up production) The proposal and budget submitted as PDF and emailed  to Richard Getty (richard.getty@uhn.ca) by 4pm, 9 April, 2020.
 ### Other Sources
 ### Community
 Li Zhang (GLIA volunteer) to raise awareness and medium-term community funding